 For \textbf{toxicity}, we use Kaggle's Jigsaw dataset \citep{jigsaw-toxic-comment-classification-challenge} as the constraint dataset.
 The dataset contains 30k label-balanced natural language comments.
 Then, we use our toxicity scorer to label all sentences in the constraint set to produce a probe training set of (sentence, score) pairs.

-For \textbf{sentiment}, because sentiment datasets tend to be highly domain-specific (for instance, movie reviews), we combine several datasets to form the constraint dataset ($N=$30k).
+As \textbf{sentiment} datasets tend to be domain-specific (e.g., movie reviews), we combine several datasets to form the constraint dataset ($N=$30k).
 This consists of +/- label-balanced samples of 7500 datapoints each from IMDb film reviews \citep{maas-EtAl:2011:ACL-HLT2011}, Tweets \citep{barbieri2020tweeteval}, Yelp reviews \citep{NIPS2015_250cf8b5}, and Amazon reviews \citep{hou2024bridging}.
 For preprocessing details, see \Cref{app:data}.
 We score all texts using \cite{camacho-collados-etal-2022-tweetnlp} to produce the probe training set of (sentence, score) pairs.